-The Group is exposed to cash flow interest rate risk in relation to variable-rate borrowings and balance due to changes of interest rate.
+The Group is exposed to cash flow interest rate risk in relation to variable-rate bank balances and borrowing due to changes of interest rate.

 The directors of the Company consider the Group's exposures in relation to the bank balance are not significant as interest bearing bank balance have short maturity period and thus they are not included in sensitivity analysis.